-The school has a current roll of 693 pupils including our Nursery, which is led by our Executive Head teacher, Dr Atwal, who is supported by an Associate Head, Sandeep Kaur and a team of learning leaders.
+The school has a current roll of 628 pupils, plus 42 part time nursery pupils and 18 fulltime and is led by our Headteacher, Dr Atwal, who is supported by an Associate Head, Sandeep Kaur and an extended team of learning leaders.

 Specific support and intervention is also provided for English, Maths, Special Educational Needs, Emotional wellbeing and English as an additional language.
-A team of teaching and learning assistants, known as Learning Coaches, many multi-lingual, work across the school, providing further support for children's learning.
+A team of teaching and learning assistants, known as learning Coaches, many multi-lingual, work across the school, providing further support for children's learning.